None political street art in Belfast

 Looking around the walls, you can recognise in particular the former James Bond Pierce Brosnan, The Hedge and Bono’s U2 group, the actor Liam Neeson, the singer Sinead O’Connor; the Belfast-born author of the Chronicles of Narnia CS Lewis … and even some outsiders such as John Lennon and Bob Dylan.

 Even a street artist has brought Salvador Dali to Belfast.
-In the court of Commercial street can be found music and spray of colours converged in a remarkable happening in front of the Dalí wall.
+In the court of Commercial Street can be found music and a spray of colours converged in a remarkable happening in front of the Dalí wall.
 The street art seeks to create a dialogue between the work of the surrealist master and urban art or street art, one of the most typical forms of expression of our time.

 As a fan of Dali, I saw his face plastered high up in the heavens of a wall.
 Dali, looking down on us like ants on the street.
 The result is as varied as surprising.
 Many street arts used Dalí’s famous image with his characteristic moustache.
 Other street art explored the themes of the Spanish master and his dream universe by taking him to the new supports of urban art.